-Disclosure notes to the financial statements.
+Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in both the government-wide and fund financial statements.
 The notes to the financial statements can be found on pages 26-59 of this report.

-Disclosure notes to the financial statements present certain required supplementary information concerning the Town's progress in funding its obligation to provide pension benefits to employees.
-Supplementary information for pensions can be found on pages 46-52 of this report.
+Required Supplementary Information presents the Town's progress in funding its obligation to provide pension and other postemployment benefits to employees.
+Required Supplementary Information for pensions and other postemployment benefits can be found on pages 46-56 of this report.

-Supplemental and combining nonmajor fund statements and schedules showing detail for nonmajor governmental funds, internal service funds, fiduciary funds and capital assets are presented on pages 72-95 of this report.
+Supplemental and combining nonmajor fund statements and schedules showing detail for nonmajor governmental funds, internal service funds, fiduciary funds and capital assets are presented on pages 65-97 of this report.